e-cal/chat.nvim/README.md

-# chat.nvim - Simple AI Chat
+# chat.nvim

-Chat with an LLM in neovim.
-No half baked bells and whistles, just chat with the service of your choice and easy copy-pasting back and forth.

-There's a ton of AI plugins these days, but I wasn't really satisfied with any of them.
-So, I made another one!
-This probably has the least features out of any of them, its just a simple chat window where chats are plain markdown files.

-My goal is more or less to combine the simplicity of [gp.nvim](https://github.com/Robitx/gp.nvim) with the flexibility of [ogpt.nvim](https://github.com/huynle/ogpt.nvim).
+Chat with an LLM in a markdown file and complete code inline.
+For people who prefer the API playground to chatbot uis.

+No fancy limiting chat ui, just parses the file as a chat using the delimiters and streams the response into the file.
+Works like an API playground.

+- Change model parameters in-line
+- Revise chat history as needed (its just a markdown file)
+- Swap the model mid conversation
+- Open chat as a full buffer or in a popup
+  - or one-shot send visual selection and stream response directly into the current buffer
+- Configurable auto formatting, code yank/paste keybinds, and other quality of life features

 ![screenshot](https://github.com/e-cal/chat.nvim/assets/47398876/6dcadab5-32e9-4dbd-9706-d62f6fa043b4)